rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /boot/loader/entries/arch.conf

 Arrow over to the UUID and `shift + arrow` to highlight it.
-Use `Ctl+K` to cut the line.
-It will remain in the clipboard for use next.
+Use `Ctl+K` to cut the line, putting into the clipboard.

 Now __delete everything__ in that file and add the following info.
-Make sure to replace __YOUR-UUID__ with the ID gathered previously, which you can paste from your clipboard using `Ctrl+U`.
+Make sure to replace __YOUR_ID__ with the ID gathered previously, which you can paste from your clipboard using `Ctrl+U`.

     title   Arch Linux
     linux   /vmlinuz-linux
     initrd  /initramfs-linux.img
-    options cryptdevice=UUID=YOUR-UUID:vg root=/dev/mapper/vg-root quiet rw
+    options cryptdevice=UUID=YOUR_ID:vg root=/dev/mapper/vg-root quiet splash rw

-__Note:__ If you installed the `intel-ucode` package your arch.conf file will have an additional line:
+__Note:__ If you installed the `intel-ucode` package earlier your arch.conf file will need an additional line:

     title   Arch Linux
     linux   /vmlinuz-linux
     initrd  /intel-ucode.img
     initrd  /initramfs-linux.img
-    options cryptdevice=UUID=YOUR-UUID:vg root=/dev/mapper/vg-root quiet rw
+    options cryptdevice=UUID=YOUR_ID:vg root=/dev/mapper/vg-root quiet splash rw

 ### Update Bootloader